saadzimat430/hexagonal-archi/README.md

    `mvn clean install`

 2. Start the application:
-   it would be usefull if you have a docker desktop installed on your machine.
+   it would be very usefull if you have a docker desktop installed on your machine.
    After building the project, navigate to the `docker` folder and run:
    `docker-compose up -d --build`